 ABOUT ME

-My interests largely lay with local and indigenous political institutions.
-Check out my job market paper, Power to Prosper: Economic Development and Self-Governance, here.
+My research focuses on local and Indigenous political institutions.
+Check out my job market paper, Power Without Capacity?
+Local Self-Governance and Economic Development on American Indian Reservations.
 I use remote sensing measures of economic development to estimate the effect of increasing self-governance on American Indian reservations.
-Surprisingly, I find that self-governance reduced economic development in the short term with tentative evidence for the influence of tribal governance capacity.
+Surprisingly, I find that self-governance slows economic development in the short term, with tentative evidence for the influence of tribal governance capacity and experience.
+This paper is part of my broader dissertation research, which was recognized with the Byran Jackson Dissertation Research on Minority Politics Award from the American Political Science Association’s Urban and Local Politics Section.